arshad/Google-Form-Octopress/README.md

-Contact form for Octopress
+Contact form for Octopress 2.0
 =====================

-A Liquid tag to embed Google Forms in Octopress.
+A Liquid tag to embed Google Forms in Octopress 2.0.

 ## Installation